s0liton/cerby-account-removal/README.md

 ## Usage

+1. **Change Directory** Open a terminal and move into the tool's root directory.
+2. **(Optional) Activate the VENV** If you're running in a virtual python environment, activate it.
-1. **Provide Credentials:** Enter your access token and workspace subdomain when prompted.
+3. **Provide Credentials:** Enter your access token and workspace subdomain when prompted.
 2. **Choose Input Method:**
    - **Individual Account IDs:** Enter one or more account IDs manually.
-   - **Text File:** Use a text file containing a single account ID per line.
+   - **Text File:** Use a text file containing a single account ID per line, no commas.

 Follow the prompts to complete the account removal process.